Awards & Funding at UTM

 debbie.chau@utoronto.ca

-The Vice-Dean, Graduate Studies and Postdoctoral Affairs is committed to graduate students' well-being.
-To encourage them to stay active over the summer months, the Vice-Dean, Graduate & Postdoctoral Affairs, is providing a summer gym bursary for eligible graduate students who purchase a 2024 Recreation, Athletics & Wellness Centre (RAWC) summer gym membership.
+The Vice-Dean, Graduate Studies & Postdoctoral Affairs is committed to graduate students' well-being.
+To encourage them to stay active over the summer months, the Vice-Dean, Graduate Studies & Postdoctoral Affairs, is providing a summer gym bursary for eligible graduate students who purchase a 2025 Recreation, Athletics & Wellness Centre (RAWC) summer gym membership.

-UTM Summer Gym Bursary is available to graduate students in both professional & research stream programs.
+The UTM Summer Gym Bursary is available to UTM-affiliated graduate students in both professional and research-stream programs.

 Applicants must:

-• Be a graduate student in a master’s or doctoral program;
+• Be a UTM-affiliated graduate student in a master’s or doctoral program;

 • Have valid proof of purchase that displays name and/or student number.